 1. Higher conversion rates for membership offers

 When we analyze our subscription marketing campaigns and compare the average result of a campaign that focuses on selling their membership product, these efforts generate response rates that are about 3x higher than similar efforts designed to sell subscriptions that focus on the current and future issues of the magazine.

 2. Higher revenue per order

 With their all-access membership at $34.97 and the web membership at $29.97, revenue per order is 20 to 40% higher.
 This depends on which membership offers the consumer selects from the subscription marketing campaign when compared with a magazine subscription that sells for $24.97.
 As we’ve reported in the past, the two membership offers generate well more than half of the total response thus creating an average yield per order of $31.46 dollars which is an increase of 26% over the $24.97 subscription price.

 3. More subscription marketing campaign options

-Because the membership offers focus on library collections that already exist—including more than 9,000 articles and 22,000 images—our team worked with this publishing partner to create a new template called a Library Preview.
+Because the membership offers focus on library collections that already exist, our team worked with this publishing partner to create a new template called a Library Preview.
 This email framework is classic content marketing that leads with specific articles and collections that are immediately available to any new member who selects either the web or all-access options.
 In addition to this new format which is unique to the membership product, traditional spotlight marketing efforts and text ads in their daily and weekly email newsletters offer a three-legged outreach to the subscribers of their free online portal.
 This allowed us to maintain a weekly contact frequency of 13 which includes email spotlights, daily newsletters, weekly newsletters and what we call “extras” which are sponsor-driven native email newsletters.

 With that frequency, many people ask us if it’s too much.
 Based on the high quality of content and the content marketing effort that is wrapped around these promotional messages, this publishing partner enjoys a monthly email retention rate of 96 percent.